giraud/bs-css/README.md

 # bs-css

-Statically typed DSL for writing css in reason.
+Statically typed DSL for writing css in reason and rescript.

 The bs-css library contains type css core definitions, it has different implementations: